Skip to main content

 Faraday's Law of Electromagnetic Induction

-Faraday's Law states that a change in magnetic flux through a closed loop induces an electromotive force (emf) in that loop.
-The induced emf is proportional to the rate of change of the magnetic flux, which is the product of the magnetic field strength and the area through which it passes.
-This principle is fundamental in understanding how changing magnetic fields can generate electric currents.
+Faraday's Law states that a change in magnetic flux through a circuit induces an electromotive force (emf) in the circuit.
+The induced emf is proportional to the rate of change of the magnetic flux.
+In this context, the changing magnetic field inside the solenoid induces an emf in the circular turn.

 Recommended video: